Boone County Leadership Academy

 Over the past several years, many local organizations and community groups have struggled to find new leadership and volunteers to be able to continue their efforts that greatly benefit our communities.

-Boone County’s Emerging Leaders Academy is our way of solving this issue.
+Boone County’s Leadership Academy is our way of solving this issue.

-At the beginning of the year, selected participants will begin the program with a kickoff event, followed by four training sessions throughout four months led by an experienced leadership development professional.
+At the beginning of the year, selected participants will begin the program with a kickoff event, followed by three training sessions throughout three months led by an experienced leadership development professional.

-Throughout the experience, the class will select a community project that they will work on and execute as a group.
-All participants that complete the required training sessions and participate in the group project will graduate from the program in September.
+All participants that complete the required training sessions will graduate from the program in May.

-The experience will provide participants with an opportunity to meet new people throughout the county, gain new knowledge about leadership development and their own leadership potential, and then put the new relationships and knowledge to use by completing an impactful community project.
-They will then be able to take what they learned from this experience and implement their new skills in current and future Boone County leadership roles.
+The experience will provide participants with an opportunity to collaborate with people throughout the county, gain new knowledge about leadership development and their own leadership potential.
+They will then be able to take what they learned from this experience and implement their new skills in current and future leadership roles.

 Molly Brummond